-Lawrence House’s clinical team is lead by Dr Marshall, Consultant Clinical Psychiatrist and supported by a clinical team of assistant psychologists, therapeutic practitioners and therapeutic assistants, all supported by a robust on-going CPD programme.
+Lawrence House’s clinical team is lead by Consultant Clinical Psychiatrists and supported by a clinical team of assistant psychologists, therapeutic practitioners, and therapeutic assistants, all supported by a robust on-going CPD programme.
 Each of QPCs homes has dedicated mental health first aiders.

 Although Lawrence House offers an inclusive integrated service we also see the value of young people gaining increased community presence.
-Lawrence House has its own Community Engagement officer, who supports our young women in “supporting” others.
+Lawrence House has its own Community Engagement officer, who supports our young people in “supporting” others.
 Some examples of this have been working with the elderly in residential homes, homeless people in the community or supporting people with learning disabilities.
-Our young women have benefited in increased confidence and giving them a sense of the “social world”.
+Our young people have benefited in increased confidence and giving them a sense of the “social world”.

-We currently utilise the STORM self harm and suicide risk mitigation assessment tool.
+We currently utilise the STORM self-harm and suicide risk mitigation assessment tool.
 We will shortly be adding the ASSIST model of assessment.
 This gives the community a robust and measurable tool for working alongside young people who place themselves at risk, it also recognises that risk can fluctuate and our assessment must reflect that ensuring young people are safe.

-Lawrence House Therapeutic Community also utilises a range of community provisions to enhance the young person’s experience of self worth.
+Lawrence House Therapeutic Community also utilises a range of community provisions to enhance the young person’s experience of self-worth.
 These include activity based experiences such as sailing and narrow boat time.
 We also use time out in relaxation and Spa.

 Our goal is to have young people who are Brave, Hopeful and Emotionally and Physically able to contribute to the Social World.